ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>Rain and snow likely.
 Cloudy, with a high near 36.
 North northeast wind 6 to 10 mph.
-New snow accumulation of less than half
+Chance of precipitation is 60%.
+New snow
-         an inch possible.<br></div>
+         accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">